-'''

-$pragma aux sym parm {reg_set}
+\$pragma aux sym parm {reg_set}

-'''

-where description:

-sym is a subprogram name.

-reg_set is called a register set.
-The register sets specify the registers that are to be used for argument passing.
+is called a register set.
+The register sets specify the registers that are to be used for reg_set argument passing.
 A register set is a list of registers separated by spaces and enclosed in square brackets.